Skip to main content

 Click the microphone icon to stop the conversation at any time you need to think over what to ask next, review your notes, etc. Click the microphone again to re-activate the conversation and continue when you are ready.

-You can start a physical examination by clicking on the "Physical Exam" button at the bottom left corner:
+You can start a physical examination by clicking on the "Physical Exam" or "Physical Inspections" button at the bottom left corner:

 Learn more about the physical examination here.